Insidious plans are afoot in Washington to give IRS officials another $80 billion for auditors and then unleash them on bank account holders.

 This week, Treasury Secretary Janet Yellen appeared on CBS Evening News to defend the IRS’s sweeping plan to track all funds flowing into and out of bank accounts, except for those holding less than $600.
 Yellen claimed the aim is to combat “tax fraud and cheating” by “high-income individuals.”

 As to how a $600 threshold will target the super-wealthy more so than the middle class, Yellen failed to articulate.
-But IRS snooping at this level could lead to harassment of millions of Americans while ensnaring people who are doing hourly side gigs to feed their families rather than people who are hiding millions of taxable dollars from the government.
+But IRS snooping at this level could lead to the harassment of millions of Americans while ensnaring people who are doing hourly side gigs to feed their families rather than people who are hiding millions of taxable dollars from the government.

 Banks are opposing the proposed bank account reporting requirement.